stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 Having decided that JNA was the way forward we needed some mechanism to actually generate the API.

-We first specified some requirements and constraints:
+We first established some requirements and constraints:

-1. The generator will be considered complete once we have generated an acceptable proportion of the API rather than attempting to cover every possible use-case.  i.e. we avoid diminishing returns on the time and effort to cover every edge case.
+1. The generator will be considered complete once we have generated an acceptable proportion of the API rather than attempting to cover every possible use-case.  i.e. avoid diminishing returns on the time and effort to cover every edge case.

 2. That said the generated code will be treated as read-only, we will attempt to avoid fiddling the generated source code where possible.